Qiu Xiaolong: Life in the United States

 In 1988, Qiu went on a Ford Foundation grant to Washington University in St. Louis to work on a book about T.S.
 Eliot.

 Eliot was born in St. Louis, and his grandfather founded the university.

 But in 1989, Qiu and fellow Chinese academics were stunned to watch TV reports of the severe government crackdown of the Tiananmen Square protests.
 On July 4, Qiu was volunteering at a St. Louis fair, selling egg rolls as a fundraiser for Chinese student protesters, when he overheard a Voice of America broadcast describing him as "a published poet who supported the democratic movement in China."
 Subsequent signs suggested Qiu might have trouble if he returned to China: his sister was visited by the Shanghai police who told her "to tell me to behave myself"; and he learned that his latest poetry book, already at the galley stage, would not be published.
 So Qiu made the momentous choice to stay in the United States, and arranged for his wife to come a month later.
 The next year, his daughter Julia was born in St. Louis.

 Qiu enrolled as student at Washington University in St. Louis and earned an M.A.
 (1993) and Ph.D.
 (1995) in Comparative Literature.
-From 1996-2005 he was an adjunct professor there.
+From 1996 to 2005 he was an adjunct professor there.
 He and his family continue to live in St. Louis.